EMI License in Lithuania

 • Store electronic money on customers’ behalf

-• Issue payment cards for transactions
+• Issuance of payment cards intended for transaction execution.

 Types of Lithuanian EMI Licenses